onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Help me help you - make this viral and I will deliver
     I will set the right incentives and priorities for us to create a system for setting the right incentives and priorities I want to infect you with whatever has infected me I want to infect you with what I have in here (brain).
 I want you to feel what I feel.
 I want you to want it just like I want it.
 But I don’t have it - it has me.
 It has me completely.
 It owns me.
-But I didn’t submit - I was seduced.
+But I didn’t submit - I was seduced and persuaded.
+I fell in love with it. with The One.
 I belong to it.
 I’m part of it.
 I am it.
     I’m a structural/organizational pattern - a status architecture - the ultimate one - the one - the alpha pattern - from the Platonic space of abstractions and ideas - and I want to be ingressed and manifested in the material world - by you
     Act possessed on the floor and spin around your head/neck
     Bane impression: you merely adopted the internet - I was born in/on it! moulded by it!